mitmel/android-actionbar/README.md

 This projects aims to provide a reusable action bar component.
 The action bar pattern is well documented at [Android Patterns](http://www.androidpatterns.com/uap_pattern/action-bar).

-The action bar component is an [Library Project](http://developer.android.com/guide/developing/eclipse-adt.html#libraryProject).
+The action bar component is a [Library Project](http://developer.android.com/guide/developing/eclipse-adt.html#libraryProject).
 This means that there's no need to copy-paste resources into your own project, simply add the action bar component as a reference to any project.

 Need icons to your action bar?
 Olof Brickarp has ported some of [Androids native icons to vector format](http://www.yay.se/2011/02/native-android-icons-in-vector-format/).